ardavanghaffari/confident-spring/6-spring-boot/README.md

     - Add the `spring-boot-starter-jdbc` dependency, again without a version.
 This adds Spring framework's JDBCTemplate support.
 Not to be confused with `spring-data` (module 8).
     - Add the H2 dependency.
-    - These two dependencies are enough for Spring Boot to automagically create an embedded H2 database whenever you start up your application.
+    - These two dependencies are enough for Spring Boot to automatically create an embedded H2 database whenever you start up your application.
-    - Add relevant DataSource config to application.properties file.
+    - Add relevant DataSource config to `application.properties` file.
 Before, we created the DataSource bean in Java code.
 Here Spring Boot uses the configuration and creates it for us.
     - Spring Boot automatically looks for a file named `schema.sql` and executes it when the application starts.
 Independent of the database and any H2 specific connection strings.
-This is Spring Boot's poor man's version of Flyway or Liquibase.
-So we no longer have to add the INIT script to the datasource.url like we did previously (in Java code).
+This is Spring Boot's poor man's version of _Flyway_ or _Liquibase_.
+So we no longer have to add the INIT script to the `datasource.url` like we did previously (in Java code).
     - Remove `DataSource`, `JdbcTemplate` and `TransactionManager` beans.
     - Remove the following annotations from `ApplicationConfiguration`:
       ```java